What is gout?

 Gout is a painful arthritic condition that affects one or more of your joints, and is caused by increased levels of uric acid in your blood.

-Anyone can get gout, but it is uncommon in pre menopausal women and more common in men over 50.
+Anyone can get gout, but it is uncommon in pre-menopausal women and more common in men over 40.
 It is also more common in older people who take diuretics.
 A ‘gout attack’ – which often comes on suddenly – will last about one week.
 If left untreated, it can cause permanent damage to your joints.

 Gout is a common type of arthritis that causes extreme pain in one or more of your joints.
-The joint can become red, swollen, tender and inflamed almost overnight; and will stay that way for about a week if left untreated.
+The affected joint can become red, swollen, tender and inflamed almost overnight; and will stay that way for a week or two if left untreated.

 Gout usually affects one joint at a time – and it’s often the big toe!
 Other joints that are typically affected include the mid foot, ankle, knee, wrist, elbow or fingers.